praveenlodhiofficial/syntask/README.md

     2. Add project name & password
     3. Select region - Mumbai, India
     4. What connection you want to use? - Only Connection String (for Data Api we are using Prisma)
+    5. Run to push schema to supabase --- npx prisma db push